stefangary/ariane-packaging/Performance.md

 parallelization.
 Even the intermediate-level parallelization option has the potential to parallelize both the I/O bottleneck and the CPU time across 200 instances.
-Furthermore, for a relatively small increment in cost, we can switch from premptable to non-premptable resources making it easier to manage the 200 instances.
+Furthermore, for a relatively small increment in cost, we can switch from preemptable to non-preemptable resources making it easier to manage the 200 instances.